MrVPlusOne/LambdaNet/README.md

 Todo:

-- [ ] translate real-world TS projects into our DSL
+- [ ] properly handle module imports/exports

 - [ ] implement predicate-level loss

 Done:

+- [X] translate real-world TS projects into our DSL

 - [X] make the model capable of overfitting to a single program